Ryan-Hemrick/stats-preview-card-component/README.md

 ### What I learned
 - This challenge provided a great opportunity to continue practicing flexbox layouts.
-This project was a step up in complexity and provided a good challenge to work on.
+This project was a step up in layout complexity and required the use of more flexbox properties

 ## Author